- The Central African rock python is the largest snake in Africa, growing up to 20 feet long.

 Although snakes are quite hardy creatures, there are no species that live on this frigid continent!

-The largest Snake in North America is not Native
+The Largest Snake in North America Is Not Native

 The introduction of a species to a foreign environment can be dangerous in many ways.
 Look to the state of Florida in the United States for an example.
 The imported Burmese python found no predators in its new swampy home — and started hunting the former head of the food chain, the alligator.
 Scientists are pursuing methods for monitoring the deadly snake to contain an expansion of the species throughout the state.

-What is the Smallest Snake in the World?
+What Is the Smallest Snake in the World?

 Small enough to fit on a U.S. quarter, the tiny Barbados Thread snake was discovered in Barbados as recently as 2008.
 It was found under a rock and fed on termites and ant larvae.
 Adults only grow up to 4.9 inches long – so tiny that females only lay one egg at a time!
 Barbados Thread snakes have evolved to live in forests, which, unfortunately for this extremely small snake, have led to its current “critically endangered” status because of deforestation of its native habitat.